AndrewKhassapov/project-euler/README.md

 # project-euler

-Solutions to basic Project Euler problems in JavaScript.
+Solutions to basic Project Euler problems in *JavaScript*.

 So they can be quickly run in your favourite browser Developer Tools.